We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Once upon a time, Disney used to easily mark all gluten free items directly on the menus.
 It was great, made it all so easy.
 All you needed to do was roll up to a booth and look for the GF icon and you were good to go.

 However, Disney did away with that and now you have to put in a little extra work to know what’s gluten free.
 Disney now has a designated page to provide allergen information for all of the Outdoor Kitchens.
-That is always a good reference page, but I’m not going to lie, it’s a little confusing to use this year.
-I don’t know who came up with this design, but it’s not good.
+That is always a good reference page, but I’m not going to lie, it’s a little cumbersome to use.
+I don’t know who came up with this design, but it’s not great for practical use.

 I find the page to be a little frustrating to use while actually at the festival, that’s why I recommend putting together a list for easy reference before you go.
 That’s also the point of this post, to give you a quick and easy reference guide for the big day.